 What’s the difference between an ocean liner and a cruise ship?

 It’s a question I frequently hear, and one I recall getting a lot when I worked aboard the Queen Mary.
 They’re pretty much the same, right?
-Not quite.
-There are definitely a lot of similarities, with both often being large passenger vessels.
-There are some big differences that set ocean liners apart from cruise ships, however.
-It comes down to purpose, design, and speed.
+No, not quite.
+While there are certainly a lot of similarities, they’re also very different.
+So what really sets ocean liners apart from cruise ships?

 Purpose